How Long Should Sex Last In Your 40’s? Here’s What 8 Women Told Us

-All of that depends, says Debra Herbenick, the director of the Center for Sexual Health Promotion at Indiana University in Bloomington.
-“There’s no magic number,” she previously told Fatherly, when talking about how long should sex last after 40.
+How long should sex last in your 40s?
+Not just any sex, but good sex?
+It depends, says Debra Herbenick, the director of the Center for Sexual Health Promotion at Indiana University in Bloomington.
+“There’s no magic number,” she previously told Fatherly.
 “Some people prefer quick sex — maybe they have kids that will wake up any second or are prone to vaginal pain.
 Also, people define sex in varied ways, it’s not just intercourse.”

-In other words, sex after 40 is different for every couple.
+They certainly do.
+So, it should be no surprise that sex after 40 is, much like sex in your 30s and your 20s, different for every couple.
 And, as couples age and grow together, their sexual needs change and deepen.
 For many women, their sexual peak in their 40’s comes alongside a deepening of an acceptance and understanding of what their body looks like, wants, and needs.
 Sex after 40, basically, is a whole new ball game — and it should be liberating because of that.

 It Doesn’t Really Matter